netxms/netxms-doc/admin/appendix.rst

    * - LogUnresolvedSymbols
      - If set to yes, all dynamically resolved symbols, which failed to be resolved, will be logged.
      - no
+   * - LongRunningQueryThreshold
+     - Expressed in milliseconds.
+If a query to agent's local database or DBQuery subagent query takes longer then this time, the query will be logged to agent log file.
+     - 250
    * - MasterServers
      - List of management servers, which have full access to agent.
 Hosts listed in this group can upload files to agent and initiate agent upgrade, as well as perform any task allowed for hosts listed in Servers and ControlServers.
 Both IP addresses and DNS names can be used.
 Multiple servers can be specified in one line, separated by commas.
 If this parameter is used more than once, servers listed in all occurrences will have access to agent.
      - Empty list